-If you want to use WebSphere MQ 5.3 on the same machine as WebSphere Application Server embedded messaging, ensure that you install the following MQ features:
+If you want to use WebSphere MQ 5.3 on the same machine as IBM WebSphere Application Server embedded messaging, ensure that you install the following MQ features:

-- For a WebSphere Application Server Embedded Messaging Server installation, the required MQ features are "Server" and "Java Messaging". - For a WebSphere Application Server Embedded Messaging Client installation, the only required MQ feature is "Java Messaging".
+- For an IBM WebSphere Application Server Embedded Messaging Server installation, the required MQ features are "Server" and "Java Messaging". - For an IBM WebSphere Application Server Embedded Messaging Client installation, the only required MQ feature is "Java Messaging".

-You can use the WebSphere MQ 5.3 installation package provided with WebSphere Application Server Enterprise to install the required MQ features into an existing WebSphere MQ 5.3 or to install a new WebSphere MQ 5.3 with the required MQ features for use with WebSphere Application Server Enterprise subject to the licensing conditions.
+You can use the WebSphere MQ 5.3 installation package provided with IBM WebSphere Application Server Enterprise to install the required MQ features into an existing WebSphere MQ 5.3 or to install a new WebSphere MQ 5.3 with the required MQ features for use with IBM WebSphere Application Server Enterprise subject to the licensing conditions.